yegor256/blog/_drafts/daily.md

 You have to find a way to make them feel guilty when they get lazy and deliver less than they could.
 The most popular way to do that is [daily standups]({% pst 2015/jan/2015-01-08-morning-standup-meetings %}).
-You line them up every morning and make feel uncomfortable reporting the progress.
+You line them up every morning and make them feel uncomfortable reporting the progress.
 It works and works well in so many teams over the world, thanks to the popularity of Agile.
 Without these guilt-triggering standups I don't know where the tech